 - 2.10.3.
-An emergency manoeuvre shall only be terminated as soon as the collision risk disappeared or in case of a system override by the driver. - 2.10.3.1 After an emergency manoeuvre the system shall continue to operate and initiate a transition demand. - 2.10.3.2 Once the emergency manoeuvre has led the vehicle to standstill, the hazard warning lights shall be activated unless the ALKS will drive-off. - 2.10.4.
+An emergency manoeuvre shall only be terminated as soon as the collision risk disappeared or in case of a system override by the driver. - 2.10.3.1.
+After an emergency manoeuvre the system shall continue to operate and initiate a transition demand. - 2.10.3.2.
+Once the emergency manoeuvre has led the vehicle to standstill, the hazard warning lights shall be activated unless the ALKS will drive-off. - 2.10.4.
 The vehicle shall implement a logic signal indicating emergency braking as specified in UN R13H or UN R13 as appropriate. - 2.11.
 System information data - 2.11.1.
 The following data shall be provided, together with the documentation package required in Annex [X] of this UN Regulation, to the Technical Service at the time of type approval. - 2.11.2.
 A list of types of situations in which the vehicle may generate a transition demand to the driver. - 2.11.3.
 Information about how the system detects that the driver is available to take over the control. - 2.11.4.
-The means to monitor the driving environment. - 2.11.5.
-The means to activate, override or deactivate the system including the strategy how the system is protected against unintentional deactivation, the threshold values for a steering override and how the system assesses that the driver has directed his gaze to the driving task.

-- 2.11.6.
-Information about how the failure warning signal status and the confirmation of the valid software version related system performance can be checked via the use of an electronic communication interface. - 2.11.7.
+The means to monitor the driving environment.

+- 2.11.5.
+The means to activate, override or deactivate the system including the strategy how the system is protected against unintentional deactivation, the threshold values for a steering override and how the system assesses that the driver has directed his gaze to the driving task. - 2.11.6.
+Information about how the software verion(s) and the failure warning signal status can be readable in a standardized way via the use of an electronic communication interface, at least be the standard interface (OBD port). - 2.11.7.
 Description of the types of severe vehicle failures and severe ALKS failures that will lead the ALKS to initiate a MRM immediately. - 2.11.8.
-For driving situations not covered by the tests of Annex [X], the safe operation of the system shall be demonstrated by the vehicle manufacturer on the base of Annex X of this Regulation.
+For driving situations not covered by the tests of Annex [X], the safe operation of the system shall be demonstrated by the vehicle manufacturer on the base of Annex X of this Regulation. - 2.11.9.

-2.11.9.
 Installation